aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivottable/_index.md

 ### getSource() {#getSource--}

-Get the data source of this pivottable.
+Get the data source of this pivot table.

 ```javascript
 getSource() : string[];